SantiagoAjala0204/cervical_cancer_cell_classification/README.md

 In this directory are the code for  replicate the results of the paper Liquid-Based Pap Test Analysis Using Two-Stage CNNs https://doi.org/10.1016/j.ypmed.2004.03.040

 # fine_tuning
 Code for the fine tuning process with the Resnet152 pretrained architecture.
 This was the best model found for this task.
+Before choosing resnet VGG16, efficienetb0, efficienetb3 and DenseNet201 were tested

 # train_model_afer_finetuning